xfwang/BStools/README.md

 4. DMR visualization: we provide a R fucntions and script for DMR visualization.
 An example plot is shown in DMR.example.jpeg

+5. We provide an example dataset (Examples/example.fastq)and unix shell scripts (example.code.txt) for applying BStools to the example dataset.